tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-25-from-monkey-mind-to-ordered-consciousness.md

 <figure><img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/think-see-what-say-cons.jpg" alt="How can I know what I think until I see what I say?" /><figcaption>Externalizing our ideas helps us see them from another perspective.
 This alternate perspective (outside ourselves) can help expand our awareness.</figcaption></figure>

 Regardless of how language works, there's no greater tool for thinking than writing.
-Not only can you see your thoughts in concrete form, you can refine the logic of your arguments, trace out more complex trajectories of ideas, build up elaborate narratives, and more.
+Not only can you see your thoughts in concrete form but you can also refine the logic of your arguments, trace out more complex trajectories of ideas, build up elaborate narratives, and more.
 This post is a perfect example.
 I am writing about a slippery topic and some of the ideas in my mind are fuzzy.
 I'm using this post to clarify what I think about consciousness and entropy.
-I've edited, re-arranged, refined, and clarified my language in hopes of moving toward more an idea.
+I've edited, re-arranged, refined, and clarified my language in hopes of moving toward a more focused argument.
 Writing is helping me think.

 ## The first time I became aware of consciousness